SMD 616: Research Learning Community 1

 For the purposes of this elective, a research experience means participating in some meaningful aspect of a faculty mentor’s research project.
 The research experience might include: conducting a literature search, drafting a human subjects or lab animal protocol, obtaining informed consent from patients, conducting retrospective chart reviews and other kinds of data collection and analysis, or observing and learning specific research procedures.
 While the experience is not expected to be a fully developed and independent research project, it could provide a pathway for developing such a project later in medical school.

-1. Participate in monthly seminars and skills training activities.
+1. Participate in weekly seminars and skills training activities.
 (20%)